Teej festival in Nepal – “The festival especially for Hindu Women.”

 Celebration of Teej

-Teej is usually a three-day festival with vibrant energy.
-During this time women are decorated with red saree, and bangles and sing traditional Teej songs and dance in the street enjoying a lot.
-Teej is also celebrated in India but in different ways.
-The first day of Teej is known as “dar day,” where all the married women are specially invited to their maternal house, or they are pick-up from their home to celebrate this joyous moment and served lots of delicious food.
-The next day is the fasting day, and the last day of Teej is known as Rishi Panchami day.
-Teej has been able to gain popularity since the day it was started.
+The first day of Teej is known as “dar day,” when all married women are specially invited to their maternal house or picked up from their homes to celebrate this joyous moment and are served lots of delicious food.
+The next day is the fasting day, and the last day of Teej is known as Rishi Panchami Day.
+Teej has gained popularity since its start.

 Let us describe the Three days of the Teej celebration in detail: